Metro Transit Facts

 Metro Transit — the region’s transit workhorse

-Transit in the Twin Cities area has many faces—buses, trains, car and van pools, park-and-ride lots, transit hubs, and high-occupancy-vehicle lanes.
+Metro area residents have many transit options — buses, trains, car and van pools, park-and-ride lots, transit hubs, and high-occupancy-vehicle lanes.
 The heart of transit in the seven-county region is Metro Transit, carrier of about 85% of the region’s total public transit passengers.

-Transit plays an important role in the regional economy and communiyt prosperity.
-Transit gets workers to their jobs, eases traffic congestion, improves air quality, cuts commuting costs, and reduces energy consumption.
+Transit plays an important role in the regional economy and community prosperity.
+Transit gets workers to their jobs and youth to school, eases traffic congestion, improves air quality, cuts commuting costs, and reduces greenhouse gases.
 Dedicated transitways spur economic development.

 Metro Transit at a glance

 - Metro Transit is a service of the Metropolitan Council.